 Recently, Houston Exponential announced plans to create a venture capital Fund of Funds (VC FOF) to support the local entrepreneurship ecosystem.
-This strategy has been used by other cities, such as Detroit and Cincinnati, to spur local startup growth.
+This strategy has been used by other cities and regions, such as Michigan and Cincinnati, to spur local startup growth.
 Private firms also offer VC Fund of Funds.
 What does this type of fund look like, and how has it played out in other locations?

 FOFs are funds that invest in multiple smaller funds.
 The increased diversification that they offer investors makes them attractive.
 However, there is a risk of overlap with FOFs; the many funds that make up the FOF may invest in the same entities.
 FOFs also may carry additional fees over a traditional fund because the the investor also has to pay the fees for the funds that constitute the larger FOF.